 This year (2017) Rabbi Niles Goldstein, CBS’ full time Rabbi and Director of Education will hold regular Shabbat Services on Friday evening on the 1st and 3rd Friday of each month, followed on Saturday morning with Torah study.
 On the 2nd Friday night each month a potluck Family Shabbat service will be held and on the 4th Friday of each month services will be lay led.
 This is in addition to Life Long Learning/Adult Education programming, fundraising events and Jewish holiday services.
 Our celebration dinners feature everything from latkes to Chinese Food (Erev Navidad on Dec.
 24!) and are often accompanied by the landmark wines of the Napa Valley, many made by our own members.

-A history of the Napa Valleys Jews from 1848 to the present is documented in Lin Weber’s book: Under the Vine and the Fig Tree: the Jews of the Napa Valley available through Amazon.com.
+A history of the Napa Valleys Jews from 1848 to the present is documented in Napa Valley’s Jewish Heritage by Donna Mendelsohn and Henry Michalski.
 An exhibit of the Jews of the Valley is part of the Land and Its People at the Napa Valley Museum in Yountville.